NokuNoku/Noku-Network-23/README.md

 #### Chatboxes

-Chatboxes for TitaniumNetwork's Services.
+Chatboxes for NokuNetwork's Services.
 Replace if needed.

 #### Suggest Some Stuff!

 Create an Issue if you have problems with the site and a staff member will address your concerns.

 #
-Property of TitaniumNetwork.
-You have permission to modify, however we require that you leave it open-source AND to credit us since many components of TitaniumPhoenix are open-source.
+Property of NokuNetwork.
+You have permission to modify, however we require that you leave it open-source AND to credit us since many components of NokuNetwork are open-source.